 5 Medical Conditions that Can Harm Your Mouth

 - Gastroesophageal reflux, commonly known as acid reflux, can affect your teeth.
 Acid reflux occurs when stomach acid or bile flows upwards into the food pipe.
 The result of powerful stomach acid in your mouth causes erosion on your back teeth because it dissolves the enamel.
 Brushing your teeth or rinsing vigorously with water during the day can reduce the effect of acid on your teeth.
-To prevent nighttime reflux, avoid eating before bed and avoid foods that are acidic and caffeine and alcohol.
+To prevent nighttime reflux, avoid eating before bed and avoid acidic foods and caffeine, and alcohol.

 - Diabetes can cause severe gum disease.
-Diabetes may cause some peoples teeth to pull away from the gums, which can make them loose and even fall out.
-If you have diabetes and experience this problem, you need to work with a specialist so they can help you keep it under control with a healthy diet and good oral hygiene.
+Diabetes may cause some people’s teeth to pull away from the gums, which can make them loose and even fall out.
+If you have diabetes and experience this problem, you need to work with a specialist to help you keep it under control with a healthy diet and good oral hygiene.

 - There is a link between severe gum problems and chronic kidney disease.
-Long-term kidney disease can lead to a number of health problems including heart disease, poor bone health, and high blood pressure.
+Long-term kidney disease can lead to several health problems, including heart disease, poor bone health, and high blood pressure.
 All of these conditions can cause gum disease.
-It’s especially important for patients with kidney disease to have good oral care as a minor infection in your mouth could develop into a more serious problem.
+Patients with kidney disease need to have good oral care as a minor infection in your mouth could develop into a more serious problem.